<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 • Receive a one-time lump sum offer.

 • Vesting and Annuity Details: Employees become 100% vested in the pension benefit after five years of eligible service.
-The "pensionable pay" is calculated as the average of the highest 36 consecutive months out of the last 10 years, typically the last 36 months.
+The "pensionable pay" is calculated as the average of the highest 36 consecutive months out of the last 10 years, which is typically the last 36 months of work.

 2. Transition to Alight Solutions

-• Your Total Rewards Portal: The new portal, managed by Alight, will provide access to a variety of tools and resources, including pension and health plan management, direct deposit setup, tax withholding adjustments, and beneficiary designations.
+• Your Total Rewards Portal: The new portal, managed by Alight, provides access to a variety of tools and resources, including pension and health plan management, direct deposit setup, tax withholding adjustments, and beneficiary designations.

-• Pension and Health Plan Payments: Pension payments will be processed through Bank of America, with payment methods remaining the same.
-Health plan premium payments also transitioned to Alight, which required employees to update their payment methods.
+• Pension and Health Plan Payments: Pension payments are processed through Bank of America, with payment methods remaining the same.
+Health plan premium payments also transitioned to Alight; by now, you should have updated your payment method.

-• Security Measures: The portal uses advanced encryption methods to protect personal information, with automatic log-off features to ensure data security.
+• Security Measures: The portal uses advanced encryption to protect personal information, with automatic log-off features to enhance data security.

 Doctor typing on his computer in the office